matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

 In general, re-writing history, particularly published history, is considered bad practice, but in this case it is very useful.

-The following example assumes that the remote of _your_ github repository is called `github` and the remote of the official repository is called `matplotlib`.
+The following example assumes that the remote of _your_ GitHub repository is called `origin` and the remote of the official repository is called `matplotlib`.

 The first step is to make sure that your local copy of the upstream repository is